1. Is it safe to reopen?

 3. Do I need to pre-book to come?

 No. Visitors are not required to book tickets or a table in the Cafe.
 We have been careful to create a designated, floor marked queuing system implemented to ensure visitors keep a safe distance and enable the queue to flow efficiently for both the Visitor Centre and Cafe.
-Our courtyard picnic tables can be used for takeaway and we are also offering limited indoor and undercover outdoor seating with table service.
-Initially, please visit the courtyard kiosk and let us know where you would prefer to sit.
-During busy periods, we may ask that you limit your time at a table to an hour and a half.
+All orders are processed through the kiosk in the courtyard, preventing queues inside where it may be difficult to safely social distance from other visitors.

 4. Where on site are you at reduced visitor capacity?